-The Labor Party is slave to big unions, Economy Minister Naftali Bennett implied at the Antitrust Authority’s annual conference Tuesday.
+Labor are slaves to big unions, Economy Minister Naftali Bennett implied at the Antitrust Authority's annual conference Tuesday.

-None of those decisions were implemented because of political pressures, but the latest bill by Bennett’s Economy Ministry will come into effect in May.
+None of the 10 decisions were implemented, because of political pressures, but the latest bill by Bennett's Economy Ministry will come into effect in May.

 "The Alignment [Labor's name from 1969-1984] wouldn't cancel the exemption for food products because of political interests and considerations of their primaries," he stated.
 "Once the Alignment left power, we were able to cancel [the exemption] in three readings in the Knesset."